A still life from the Dutch Golden Age

 Public domain, via Wikimedia Commons

-Soon after the momentous gathering in his studio, Block left Munich and moved to Berlin.
-He was a co-founder of the Berlin Secession in 1898, a movement led by Max Liebermann.
+Soon after the momentous gathering in his studio, Block leaves Munich and moves to Berlin.
+He is a co-founder of the Berlin Secession in 1898, a movement led by Max Liebermann.

 Painting.
 Two small children on a garden bench.